CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/HTTP.md

   - Content-Encoding: Specifies that the content is compressed with gzip.
   - Body: The HTML content of the response, which is what the browser will render.
 This includes a basic HTML structure with a heading and a paragraph.

-This example of an HTTP request + response mimics what goes on behind the scenes when you access `example.com` (made up example) - you make a GET request to the server identified with `example.com` and it returns a webpage (HTML)
+This example of an HTTP request + response mimics what goes on behind the scenes when you access `example.com` (made up example) - you make a GET request to the server identified with `example.com` and it returns a webpage (HTML).

 - This request can be made from the browser, so when you type `example.com` in the address bar, in which case you'll see the `example.com` page show up (your browser will render the HTML, CSS, & Javascript).
 - Or you could have made this HTTP request from a script, in which case you would've simple gotten a text response containing the HTML of that webpage.